rodrigostrauss/primo/README.md

 ```

 Most of this config file seen pretty obvious.
-You can browse some example files on http://code.google.com/p/primo/source/browse/#hg/tests.
+You can browse some example files on the tests directory.
 Lets dig a little bit more.

 # Concepts #